Charles B. Rangel Summer Enrichment Program

 - Transcript(s) from all colleges or universities that the applicant has attended with grades, GPAs, and coursework.
 An official transcript is best; a student copy is acceptable if it is in the format of an official transcript.

-- Proof of full-time registration for Spring 2021, including (choose ONE):
+- Proof of full-time registration for the awarded quarter, including (choose ONE):

 - An unofficial or official transcript that shows courses listed for Spring 2021